ds-tutorials/tutorial-template-pages/pages/02.setup/02.configuration/docs.md

 ## Theme Configuration

+This section will go over the various theme configuration options, though you will want to wait until finishing setup to set some of them.

 To access theme configuration, go to the **Themes** section and click on the **Tutorial** theme.

 A space has been provided for the link to a git repository if using Git Sync (strongly recommended).
 You will probably want to fill this out after setting up the plugin.